vb2007/discordbot/README.md

 This will automatically create the tables based on the SQL queries that can be found in the [sql folder](sql/).

 Otherwise, please refer to [THIS](documentation/mariadb-setup.md) documentation for addittional help about setting up a database.

+### Running the bot

+If everything above checks out, you can prepare for the first run:

+1. Deploy the slash (/) commands with `npm run deploy`.
+You might want to do this again if you modify / add commands.
+2. Finally, run the bot with `npm run app`.